 Communication: Although team members live all over the country, communication is frequent and on-going.
 Webinars, team conference calls, and get togethers (including holiday parties) are a common occurrence.
 You will never be isolated nor alone.
 This functions like any other office-based, medical practice.
 The only difference is that your colleagues work remotely.

-Estimated Compensation: Negotiable based upon experience + benefits; Experienced candidates have a base salary of $250k, but typically earn between $300k and $400k.
+Estimated Compensation: Negotiable based upon experience + benefits; Experienced candidates typically earn between $300k and $400k.
 There is potential for those seeking to work on additional cases to earn more.
-Fellows can expect to start in the $230k range, but should earn substantially more by year two.
+Fellows will start a bit lower, but should earn substantially more by year two.

 Compensation Structure: This is a full-time, salaried position.
 We are not seeking someone that wants to split their time monitoring for various IOM companies, nor those seeking contract work.
 All benefits, insurance, and licensure fees will be included as part of the overall compensation package.
 In addition to a base salary, physicians will have the opportunity to earn an “overage” bonus that can put significant additional income in your pocket per year.
 Additional extras may be earned during weekday call and weekend call.